 These distinctions make Grafana more attractive for startups and small teams, while Kibana fits better into mature organizations with ELK at their core.

-6. Use Cases in the Real World: What Developers Are Doing in 2025
+Use Cases in the Real World: What Professionals Are Doing

 Full Stack Developer Journeys: